yochaigal/cairn/wip/2e/forest-seeds.md

 ### Overview

-1. Define the forest.
+1. Describe the forest.
-2. Define the forest's inhabitants.
+2. Describe the spirit of the forest.
-3. Create points.
+3. Create the forest's POIs.
-4. Create the trails.
+4. Create the forest's trails.
 5. Create forest encounters.
 6. Name the forest.